 Germany has strict naming conventions, and baby names must be approved by the civil registration office (Standesamt).
 If they are unsure about your chosen name, they will consult the German Language Society (Gesellschaft für Deutsche Sprache – GfDs).

 Acceptable names are listed in the International Handbook of First Names (Internationale Handbuch der Vornamen).
 Appropriate suggestions are sometimes included on the back of birth registration forms as well.
-If your baby name is refused, you can appeal or submit a new name.
+If your baby name is refused, you can appeal or submit a new one.
 With each name, you have to pay a fee.

 Children can be given several forenames.
-Often the second name is inspired by family members (e.g., opa and oma) or given for religious reasons.
+Often, the second name is inspired by family members (e.g., opa and oma) or given for religious reasons.
 For obvious reasons, Germany has implemented some restrictions on first names.
 First and foremost, suitable German first names should not affect the well-being of the child.

 Naming conventions include:

-• Must be recognized as a proper name.
+- Must be recognized as a proper name.
 It cannot be absurd or degrade the child in any way (e.g., King, Batman, or Dracula)

-• Cannot be associated with evil (e.g., Lucifer or Adolf) or deemed religiously insensitive (e.g., Christus or Messiah)
+- Cannot be associated with evil (e.g., Lucifer or Adolf) or deemed religiously insensitive (e.g., Christus or Messiah)

-• Cannot be a brand, surname, object, or the name of a place (e.g., Vespa or London)
+- Cannot be a brand, surname, object, or the name of a place (e.g., Vespa or London)

-• Has to indicate the child’s gender.
+- Has to indicate the child’s gender.
 Gender-neutral names must be followed by a second gender-specific name.

-• Must not cross genders.
+- Must not cross genders.
 Boys cannot be given a typical girl’s name or vice versa (with the exception of Maria, which can be placed as a boy’s second name).

 In some cases, German name restrictions may be relaxed if a parent is an international.
 The registration office will consult your embassy to see what the naming laws are in your home country.
 However, this is not obligatory.